 Features:

-- Includes space for essential items like a workbench and chests.
+Space for essentials like a workbench and chest.

 Pros: